WebOfTrustInfo/verifiable-news/sketchpad.md

 Scenarios for machine-utilizable rationale include where the superseding statement is the logical opposite of the superseded statement and the rationale is the refutation of the superseded statement or the argumentation which convinced the issuer of the statements to retract _S_ and to assert _¬S_ instead.

 There are a number of relationships possible between superseded and superseding statements and there also could be a field which semantically relates the superseded statement to the superseding statement from an extensible ontology.
 A verifiable claim could also be used to express a semantic relationship between two verifiable statements.

-### Temporary Revocations and Supersessions
-A temporary revocation or supersession can be implemented by a revocation or supersession which expires before the revoked or superseded resource expires.

-A temporary revocation can also be implemented by a supersession to a resource with a post-dated issuance.

 ## Resource Layer and Content Layer Intervals